How to identify the best suburbs for property development in Australia right now

 Warren Buffett once said that the secret to getting wealthy is to be fearful when others are greedy and greedy when others are fearful.
 So if people are fearful right now, then it’s time to get into the market, and that’s what the smart money is doing.

 Is the smart money rushing to one place in Australia?
 No, Australia as a property market is very large, and in fact, to say this is what the Australian property market is doing is just a misnomer.
-The market for property development in Australia is very broad, not just on a state level nor a capital city level but right down at a granular level, suburb by suburb, street by street.
+The market research for property development in Australia is very broad, not just on a state level nor a capital city level but right down at a granular level, suburb by suburb, street by street.
 There are opportunities everywhere in a market like this.

 I always say, the deal of the decade comes along once a week.
 In any market, it’s just a question of switching in, turning on your intentions, and making a commitment to move forward.
 So, where should you be looking for opportunities?
 Right now, in a pro-buyer market, I would be looking at development opportunities.